EdgyGuy19/IMAGI/README.md

 - `teacher.txt` - Template used for more detailed pedagogical analysis (available to teachers only, not shown to students)

 For information on customizing these templates, see the [Prompt Templates Customization](#prompt-templates-customization) section.

+**IMPORTANT NOTE:** Only use the student prompt feedback when posting GitHub issues.
+Teacher prompt feedback is intended for TAs and contains a comprehensive list of all issues that may overwhelm students if posted directly.

 ### Example of Posted GitHub Issues